ligato/cn-infra/docs/tutorials/02_plugin-deps.md

 }
 ```

-The plugin config, `Cfg` can be used to load configuration from file using YAML format.
+Let's load configuration from a file.
+By default, the name of the config file will be

-By default the name of the config file will be derived from the plugin name with extension `.conf`.
+derived from the plugin name with extension `.conf`.
+In our case, the configuration
-In our case, it will be `helloworld.conf`.
+file name will be `helloworld.conf`.

 ```go
 type Config struct {